-6 Conclusion
+6. Conclusion

-TMS provides a DEVS specialisation dedicated to nonmodular modelling, named multiDEVS.
+TMS provides a DEVS specialization dedicated to nonmodular modeling, named multiDEVS.
 As DEVS, multiDEVS formalism comes with a lack of expressiveness to properly manage collisions between events.
 PDEVS formalism has been proposed to fill this gap for the modular approach.
-Hence, we propose multiPDEVS, who furnish an effective management of events conflicts as proposed in PDEVS, to multiDEVS.
+Hence, we propose multiPDEVS, which furnishes an effective management of events conflicts as proposed in PDEVS, to multiDEVS.
 The multiPDEVS formalism supports concepts as introduced by PDEVS, such as the bag concept to combine simultaneous event into a single one, and the confluent transition function to combine internal and external transition function when they occur at the same simulation time.
-In contrast to PDEVS, multiPDEVS handles an additional kind of conflict dictated by the non-modular approach, which we call state collisions.
+In contrast to PDEVS, multiPDEVS handles an additional kind of conflict dictated by the nonmodular approach, which we call state collisions.
 Such state collisions appear when multiple components execute state transitions function at the same simulation time, resulting in a possible violation of other components autonomy.
 We are convinced that autonomy of components is a necessary property for a proper modeling process.
 To keep such property, multiPDEVS provides new concepts around δ{reac} function.
-These new concepts give modelers the possibility to collect state collisions in a bag of states (K^b) and then manage them explicitly at component level through the reaction function (δ{reac}).
-The multiPDEVS formalism offers to facilitate the modeling process for non-modular approaches without increasing message exchanges.
-The multiPDEVS formalism is proved to be equivalent to a well-defined atomic PDEVS model.
-Such property involve the possibility to integrate multiPDEVS in a larger PDEVS simulation.
+These new concepts give modelers the possibility of collecting state collisions in a bag of states (K^b) and then managing them explicitly at component level through the reaction function (δ{reac}).
+The multiPDEVS formalism offers to facilitate the modeling process for nonmodular approaches without increasing message exchanges.

-The multiPDEVS formalism has been compared to others non-modular formalisms such as CellSpace.
+The multiPDEVS formalism has been compared to other nonmodular formalisms such as CellSpace.
 We show that CellSpace can be considered as a restriction of multiPDEVS.
 Finally, the multiPDEVS formalism has been implemented using Quartz and allowed us to test its performances against a Cell-DEVS approach using a cellular automaton.
-This performance speedup added to good modelling abilities comforted us in its significance for highly communicative models with tight coupling but also for modelling paradigms falling under bottom-up approaches.
+This performance speedup added to good modeling abilities comforted us in its significance for highly communicative models with tight coupling but also for modeling paradigms falling under bottom-up approaches.

 Definition of the multiPDEVS formalism opens many perspectives, from both an utility and an extensibility point of view.
-Future works includes use of the multiPDEVS formalism to describe MAS environments as cellular models since multiPDEVS is well-suited to represent spatially explicit models.
+Future works include use of the multiPDEVS formalism to describe MAS environments as cellular models since multiPDEVS is well-suited to represent spatially explicit models.
 Individual-based models (IBM) are also good candidates to be defined using multiPDEVS, where individuals are represented with components interacting with each other.
 Besides, we predict a simulation speedup using multiPDEVS rather than PDEVS both for representing MAS environments and IBM for the same reason we obtained better results representing a cellular automaton using multiPDEVS, which is the reduction of message exchange between models during simulation.